rankutah/blog/sites/rank-utah/content/pricing.md

 *Bundle your website with local SEO to maximize visibility and save $49/mo.*

-- Custom branded design
+- Custom design tailored to your brand
+- Automatic adjustment to any screen size
+- High-speed on phones and computers
-- Managed hosting & security
+- Premium hosting with advanced security
+- Automatic backups with every change
-- Domain & yearly renewals
+- Domain name and annual renewals
-- Mobile-Friendly Design
-- Spam protection
+- Contact forms with spam protection
+- Site-wide search for easy navigation
 - Google Business Profile management & optimization
 - Apple Maps & Bing Places management & optimization
 - Business details synced to 100+ networks to boost local search rankings
 - Keyword research, strategy, & alignment with how your customers search
-- Ongoing updates and support
+- Ongoing support via phone, text, or email
-- Monthly performance & lead reports
+- Monthly performance and lead reports